-An OEI V{NE} is generally established through flight test and is usually near the OEI V{H} of the rotorcraft.
+A one-engine-inoperative (OEI) V{NE} is generally established through flight test and is usually near the V_H or V{NE} of the rotorcraft.
 It is the highest speed at which the failure of the remaining engine must be demonstrated.
 For rotorcraft with more than two engines, the appropriate designation would be 'one-engine-operating' V{NE} and would be that speed at which the last remaining engine could be failed with satisfactory handling qualities.
-It is possible that a rotorcraft with more than two engines could have different V{NE} speeds depending upon the number of engines still operating.
+It is possible, although believed improbable, that a rotorcraft with more than two engines could have different V{NE} depending upon the number of engines still operating.
 It is recommended that the OEI V{NE} not be significantly lower than the OEI best range airspeed.
-For the last remaining engine failure case, a multiengine rotorcraft may require an OEI V{NE} if the handling qualities are not satisfactory, if the rotor speed decays below the Power-OFF transient limits, or if any other unacceptable characteristic is found at speeds below the all-engine-operating V{NE}.
+A multiengine rotorcraft may require an OEI V{NE} if the handling qualities following the last remaining engine failure are not satisfactory or if the rotor speed decays below the Power-OFF transient limits at the all-engine-operating V{NE} .